 A customer relationship management (CRM) strategy is a company’s plan to use CRM software to help grow sales and improve customer service.
-It incorporates an overall business strategy with input from sales, marketing, and customer service, identifying all potential touch points that occur during the customer journey and includes goals, sales process, and technology requirements.
+It incorporates an overall business strategy with input from sales, marketing, and customer service.
+It also addresses all potential touchpoints that occur during the customer journey and includes goals, sales process, and technology requirements.

 1. Review Your Overall Business Strategy

-Creating an effective CRM strategy starts with understanding your company’s overall strategy.
-The strategy you choose attempts to answer key questions like where, what, who and how you will operate in your market.
-The answers will help form the backbone of your sales strategy.
-The following are some of the elements of a business strategy you’ll need to know before creating a sales strategy.
+Creating an effective CRM strategy starts with understanding your company’s overall business strategy.
+It should answer key questions such as where, what, who, and how you will operate in your market, which will help form the backbone of your sales strategy.
+Here are some of the elements of a business strategy you’ll need to know before creating a sales strategy.

 Understand Your Business Goals

-Setting the right business goals will inform how you approach the other elements of your customer relationship and account management strategy.
-Doing this will set you apart from the majority of your competitors as more than 80% of small business owners, according to Staples’ National Small Business Survey, don’t even monitor their goal setting.
+Setting the right business goals will inform how you approach the other elements of your customer relationship management strategy.
+Doing this sets you apart from the majority of your competitors since studies show most companies don’t even monitor their goal setting.

-- Improve the efficiency of my customer service team
+- Improve the efficiency of your customer service team

 - Increase the margins on all new business by 5%